StefanSmith/your-code-as-a-crime-scene-tools/README.md

 ### Caching

 File change history is cached (per repository) between executions.
-To clear the cache for a repository, run `make clean-[repo]`, e.g. `make clean-my-repo`.
+To clear the cache for a repository, run `make clean-repo repo=<repository name>`.
 To clear the cache for all repositories, run `make clean`.